jimmcguffinus/myvisionscenarios/cursor.progress.md

 firebase deploy --only hosting
 ```

-For stubborn ghost UI issues, use the ghost-busting script:
+For stubborn ghost UI issues, use the ghost-buster-deploy.sh script:
 ```
 chmod +x ghost-buster-deploy.sh
 ./ghost-buster-deploy.sh